Humanities Centre for Advanced Studies

 These three possible trajectories of social change – modernization, transformation and control – are not fixed yet, but rather represent different and highly contested imaginaries of the future.
 These imaginaries then structure distinctive practices of sustainability in the fields of politics, the economy, civil society, and science.
 These practices in turn are interdependent with specific structures, such as material infrastructures or the ecological system of the earth.

-The Centre will be established for four years (with possibility of extension), where we will focus on theory development and discursive work.
-In the first semester, we will focus on the concept of social imaginaries, followed by six semesters with a consecutive emphasis on the described possible paths of modernization, transformation, and control.
+The (initially) four-year term of the Centre, which primarily serves to build theory and pursues a discursive mode of working, is divided into five sections.
+The first semester focuses on the concept of social imaginaries, followed by six semesters with a consecutive emphasis on the described possible paths of modernization, transformation, and control.
 In the last semester, we will then aim at developing analytical syntheses and further research questions.
-The Centre is inviting international fellows from the social sciences and humanities to contribute to the research, and will be organizing a variety of seminars, workshops and conferences.
+The Centre invites international fellows from the social sciences and humanities to contribute to the research, and will be organizing a variety of seminars, workshops and conferences.

 More detailed information can be found in the following publications: